Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 Early in 10 AH (631 CE), the Prophet (peace be upon him) declared his intention to personally conduct the hajj.
 After this, an invitation was sent to the Muslim community to accompany Rasulullah (peace be upon him).

-The news spread, and people traveled to Madinah in their crowds, by foot, or on mounts, with the hope of performing Hajj in the blessed and most expected company of the Prophet (peace be upon him).
+The news spread, and people traveled to Madinah in their crowds, on foot or on mounts, with the hope of performing Hajj in the blessed and most expected company of the Prophet (peace be upon him).

 On Friday, the 24th of Dhul Qadah, the Prophet (peace be upon him) delivered a Friday sermon.
 It was full of teaching and reminding words that were essential for the hajjis.
 The Prophet (peace be upon him), dedicated to educating the pilgrims, answered questions directed at him whilst standing on the pulpit.